 Scope of the Book

-The Empirical Studies on the Development of Executable Business Processes (ESDEBP) book collects empirical studies that are concerned with the development and practical usage of Executable Business Processes in real-world Software Architectures, e.g. model-driven solutions that are built with languages such as BPEL, BPMN or ACM for the support, automation of digital business processes.
+The Empirical Studies on the Development of Executable Business Processes book collects real-world experience on the development and practical usage of Executable Business Processes in Software Architectures, e.g. model-driven solutions that are built with languages such as BPEL, BPMN or ACM for the support and automation of digital business processes

 Executable Business Processes are at the boundary between the business process management (BPM) and software engineering (SE) disciplines.
 Research into BPM tools to develop software solutions has produced many theoretical results, while practical implications and empirical applications are still poorly studied